 Full-time fees are set using an annual rate.
 Part-time courses charge credit fees based on the standard study intensity of the course pro-rata to 100% of the full-time equivalent fee.
 Tuition fees are either set by external or internal authorities as follows:

 The Department for Education sets the maximum tuition fee chargeable to full-time and part-time UK undergraduate students.
 We apply the same fee rates to full-time and part-time Channel Islands and Isle of Man undergraduate students.
 These fees will increase annually subject to setting by the central government.

 There will be no changes to current arrangements for EU students starting courses in 2019/20 or earlier years.

-Undergraduate and postgraduate, full-time and part-time International students’ fees are set internally.
+Undergraduate and postgraduate, full-time and part-time International and EU students’ fees are set internally.
 The tuition fee is subject to annual increase.
 Increases for future years will be around 5%.

 Distance learning courses charge a ‘global’ fee.
 This means one fee is set and does not vary according to students’ fee status, i.e. UK, EU, International, Channel Islands and Isle of Man fees.
 These fees are subject to annual increases.
 Increases for continuing students’ fees are based on the most current ‘RPI-X percentage change over 12 month’ rate available when setting the fees.